Back

 How many models should you sign to start?

-It is better to have one model well onboarded and well managed than five models in chaos.
-At the start, aiming for one to three models lets you test the organization, the processes, and the quality of chatting.
+It is better to have one model onboarded and managed well than five models in chaos.
+At the start, aiming for one to three models lets you refine the organization, the processes, and the quality of chatting.
 Only once the machine runs smoothly does it make sense to sign more.
-An agency at €50,000 a month that is well structured is worth more than an agency at €100,000 that falls apart.
+An agency at €50,000 a month with solid structure is worth more than an agency at €100,000 that collapses.

 A motivated, coachable beginner is often better than a self-proclaimed "expert".
-So-called experienced chatters with no proven results often built bad habits, refuse to learn your system, and repeat the mistakes that made them fail elsewhere.
+So-called experienced chatters with no proven results often have bad habits, refuse to learn your system, and repeat the mistakes that caused them to fail elsewhere.
 A beginner arrives without harmful reflexes.
-The real hiring question is not "Do you have experience?" but "Can you follow a process and learn fast?"
+The real hiring question is not "do you have experience" but "can you follow a process and learn quickly".

-When four conditions are met: the contract is signed, access is granted, the content drive is ready, and the production guidelines are sent.
+When four conditions are met: the contract is signed, access has been granted, the content drive is in place, and the production instructions have been sent.
 Not before.
 As long as one of those pieces is missing, onboarding is not finished, even if the collaboration seems to have started.
-Speed matters too: the longer onboarding takes, the more time the model has to doubt or be approached by another agency.
+Speed matters too: the longer onboarding drags on, the more time the model has to doubt or be approached by another agency.

 Which acquisition source should you prioritize at the start?

 No single source.
-Depending on one channel only (Instagram or TikTok, for example) means putting your entire agency in the hands of one platform's algorithm.
+Depending on one channel only (Instagram or TikTok, for example) means handing your whole agency over to one platform’s algorithm.
 The right move is to test two or three channels in parallel (Instagram and TikTok for volume, X for stability, dating apps for quality), then double down on what works.
-Anticipating bans is part of the job, not an unpleasant surprise.
+Planning for bans is part of the job, not an unpleasant surprise.

-Why does chatting account for most of the revenue?
+Why does chatting represent most of the revenue?

-Because direct messages generate between 75% and 85% of the revenue of a high-performing account.
-The subscription is only the entry point.
+Because private messages generate between 75% and 85% of the revenue of a high-performing account.
+The subscription is only the doorway.
 Real value is built in conversation, through the five phases of professional chatting: discovery, sexualization, selling, negotiation, retention.
 An agency that underinvests in chatting is mechanically leaving most of its revenue on the table.

-How many conversations can a chatter manage at once?
+How many conversations can a chatter handle at once?

 The best chatters keep between six and fifteen conversations pinned at the same time, with a rotation every twenty to thirty minutes to add new fans and remove non-responders.
-Beyond that, quality drops: you lose the thread of relationships, forget notes, and treat everyone the same.
+Beyond that, quality falls apart: you lose track of relationships, forget notes, and treat everyone the same.
 Real capacity depends as much on shift organization as on typing speed.

 Does AI replace human chatters?

 No, it absorbs the volume while humans keep the value.
-Discovery, repetitive conversations, and routine sales can be handled by a conversational AI, in full auto or hybrid mode depending on the agency's preference.
+Discovery, repetitive conversations, and routine sales can be handled by a conversational AI, in full auto or hybrid mode depending on the agency’s preference.
 Chatters then focus on what really matters: whales, complex negotiations, and high-potential relationships.
-That split is what allows you to scale without degrading quality.
+That split is what allows scaling without degrading quality.

 Which tools are truly essential at the start?

-At least three categories of tools.
-A fan notes system (relationship memory turns an occasional fan into a loyal fan).
+At minimum, three families of tools.
+A fan notes system (relationship memory turns a casual fan into a loyal fan).
 Performance tracking by model, chatter, and shift (what is not measured does not improve).
-A team communication tool (Slack, Discord, or similar).
-Specialized tools (Infloww, Dropp.fans, chatting AI) come next, once the fundamentals are in place.
+A team communication tool (Slack, Discord, or equivalent).
+Specialized tools (Infloww, Dropp.fans, chatting AI) come next, once the basics are in place.

 How do you avoid the mistakes that kill OFM agencies?

 Three habits to keep in mind.
-Optimize the organization before optimizing revenue (signing more models before documenting processes is a recipe for chaos).
-Diversify acquisition sources (a banned account should never stop the agency).
+Optimize the organization before optimizing revenue (signing more models before you have documented processes is a recipe for chaos).
+Diversify acquisition sources (a banned account should never shut the agency down).
 Prioritize big spenders in chatting instead of treating all fans the same.
-Most agencies that plateau or disappear fail on one of those three points, rarely on talent.
+Most agencies that plateau or disappear failed on one of those three points, rarely on talent.

 The article recommends a progressive commission rather than a fixed rate: it motivates both sides to grow revenue together.
-On the payment cadence side, every two weeks is better than monthly: it avoids large sums building up and limits tension if there is a disagreement.
-The exact percentage depends on the agency's positioning and the level of service delivered.
+On cadence, biweekly payment is better than monthly payment: it avoids large sums building up and limits tension if there is disagreement.
+The exact percentage depends on the agency’s positioning and the level of service delivered.

 How long before an OFM agency becomes profitable?

-There is no universal answer, but profitability depends less on time passed than on the quality of the structure.
-An agency that has documented its processes, hired correctly, handled model onboarding well, and diversified acquisition becomes profitable faster, even with fewer models.
-By contrast, a "hustle" agency may generate revenue from month one but burn through its models, chatters, and fans before real profitability is established.
+There is no universal answer, but profitability depends less on time elapsed than on the quality of the structure.
+An agency that has documented its processes, hired well, handled model onboarding carefully, and diversified acquisition becomes profitable faster, even with fewer models.
+By contrast, an agency running on "hustle" may generate revenue from month one but burn through its models, chatters, and fans before it has real profitability in place.

 Go further